North Korean News: Experts Say War ‘Not Imminent’ As North Korea Releases Simulation Attack On White House

 In North Korean news, experts say that a war with North Korea is “not imminent,” despite continued North Korean rhetoric, including a new simulation video released by North Korea that shows an attack on the White House.

-North Korean leader, Kim Jong Un, continues to vow a “full-out war” on the U.S., as previously reported by the Sun.
+North Korean leader Kim Jong-un continues to vow a “full-out war” on the U.S., as previously reported by the Sun.
 However, according to experts, the “fragile situation” with North Korea has not yet reached a point of “no return.”

-According to CNN, the North Korean capital city of Pyongyang and the United States capital city of Washington, D.C. continues to trade weekly “inflammatory rhetoric.”
+According to CNN, the North Korean capital city of Pyongyang and the United States capital city of Washington, D.C., continues to trade weekly “inflammatory rhetoric.”

 "Americans could be forgiven for thinking that war is about to break out.
 But it is not." @MarkLandler https://t.co/ALV6yFi5II